Font Size :

 A CV can include a splash of colour and remain professional looking.

 Don't just pick your favourite colour though.
-Muted colours like green or blue are fine, but hot pink is too casual and risks making your application look unprofessional.
+Muted colours like dark green or blue are fine, but hot pink is too casual and risks making your application look unprofessional.

 3. Open with a CV personal statement